-In tests we give the scores A, B and C. The colours have the following meaning in labelling tests:
+In tests we give the scores A, B and C. The scores have the following meaning in labelling tests:

 ‘A’ – The product is a good choice.
-It does not contain a number of hazardous substances.
+It does not contain a number of problematic substances.

-‘B’ – Be observant.
-The product is free from a number of hazardous substances, but it contains perfume or substances that may affect the environment.
-You may choose to avoid the B products if you want to minimise the risk of fragrance allergy and take maximum account of the environment.
+‘B’ – The product is free from a number of problematic substances, but it contains perfume or substances that may affect the environment.
+You may choose to avoid the B products if you want to minimize the risk of fragrance allergy and take maximum account of the environment.

-‘C’ - The product is not recommended.
-It contains hazardous substances, eg substances suspected of being endocrine disrupting.
-The substances are usually permitted for use and each product is not harmful in itself, but they contribute to your overall exposure to hazardous substances.
+‘C’ - The product contains problematic substances, eg substances suspected of being endocrine disrupting.
+The substances are usually permitted for use and each product is not harmful in itself, but they contribute to your overall exposure to problematic substances.